The Power of Music

 Because all of our residents are unique—each with different personality characteristics and degree of dementia—each participates in a music-therapy program that is tailored to specific needs.
 This kind of person-centered care also helps each resident fully engage, whether in a group or private session.

-When working with residents who are in the early stages of cognitive disease, our therapists use music to encourage participants to reminisce, socialize, move, and sing.
+When working with residents who are in the early stages of cognitive disease, our certified music therapists use music to encourage participants to reminisce, socialize, move, and sing.
 These sessions help build a sense of community and significantly enhance the quality of life while offering insights about the past and present.

 In later stages of the disease, music therapy can help participants maintain focus, grip, and dexterity as they use hand instruments to track rhythm.
 And music therapy helps residents with reality orientation, relaxation, and anxiety.